Membership Basics

 Do I have to commit long-term when I sign up for a membership?

 No, there’s no long-term commitment.
 You can pause or cancel your membership anytime if your needs change.
-As long as your plan is active, any credits you don’t use in a month will roll over to the next, up to your plan’s limit.
+As long as your plan is active, any credits you don’t use in a month will roll over to the next.

 Families can also decide how to use their credits, whether that’s spending them all on one class or spreading them across multiple classes.
 It’s designed to be flexible and fit what works best for you.